11/13/23

 BHNF planning prescribed fires to address overcrowded ecosystems

-As the climate warms the northward march of invasive Eastern red cedar is erasing habitat for songbirds so to little surprise for anyone the grassland fire danger index will near the extreme category today for much of Kristi Noem's failed red state and the Black Hills National Forest is as dry as it's been for decades.
+As the climate warms the northward march of Eastern red cedar adds habitat for songbirds but is explosively flammable so to little surprise for anyone the grassland fire danger index will near the extreme category today for much of Kristi Noem's failed red state and the Black Hills National Forest is as dry as it's been for decades.

 When the Custer Expedition came through the Black Hills in 1874 bringing invasive cheatgrass for their horses stands of ponderosa pine were sparsely scattered but a century and a half of poor ranching and land management practices have created an unnatural overstory best controlled by the mountain pine beetle, prescribed fires and periodic wildfires.
 The bug is hard at work clearing centuries of overgrowth throughout the Rocky Mountain Complex, so is the western spruce budworm.
 But leaving dead and dying conifers on the forest produces methane, an even more dangerous greenhouse gas than carbon dioxide is.